fsprojects/Mechanic/README.md

 * If the fsproj already contains a valid order then we don't touch it
 * If we need to change the order then we try to keep the original order as stable as possible.
 * If we there are multiple possible orders then we take the first one and exit
 * There may be heuristics needed to prefer certain parts of the search tree.
 We may try to make it opionated and force good practices
+* Files that have similar names should be glued together if possible.
+* Files in the same folder should be hold together if possible.
 * If we can't find a valid order we report an error text that is easy to understand for the programmer
 * If we can't find a valid order we may suggest how to fix the issue